-Regarding mitigation of negative climate change impacts, the Slovak Republic submitted a proposal of the Integrated National Energy and Climate Plan 2021-2030 [37] to the European Commission, where the country proposed a contribution of 19.2% to the renewable energy target.
+Regarding climate mitigation, the Slovak Republic submitted a proposal of the Integrated National Energy and Climate Plan 2021-2030 [37] to the European Commission, where the country proposed a contribution of 19.2% to the renewable energy target.
 The Ministry of Economy of the Slovak Republic will take all available steps to further accelerate the development of RES, especially in heat production, between 2021 and 2030, and in 2030 the Slovak Republic is to approach a higher share of the use of renewable energy sources.